 Plop out by spoonfuls onto parchment paper and allow to cool completely so that they harden.
 You can put them in the refrigerator or even the freezer to speed up the process.

-Enjoy your little treat!
-Makes about a dozen.
-I keep these in a zipper seal bag in my fridge – hidden towards the back so the kids don’t find them. 🙂
+Then, enjoy your little treat!
+This no bake chocolate cookies recipe makes about a dozen.
+I keep these in a zipper sealed bag in my fridge (hidden towards the back so the kids don’t find them).

 - 1/4-1/2 cup Swerve* Monk Fruit or sweetener of your choice